-How Setting Up a Job Agent Can Help Your Job Search
+How Setting Up Job Alerts Can Help Your Job Search

-When job searching online, consider using a job agent (also known as a job search agent or a job alert) to help you find the best job listings for you.
+When job searching online, consider using a job alert (also known as a job search agent or a job agent) to help you find the best job listings for you.

-A job search agent is a useful tool that many job search engines and job boards have.
+A job alert is a useful tool that many job search engines, job boards, and large company career websites have.
 The job agent is a system that notifies you when there are new job openings on the website that fit what you are looking for.

-You can customize the job search agent in a number of ways.
+You can customize job alerts in a number of different ways based on what type of job you're looking for.

 First, you can provide information on the type of job you want.
 You can often specify the job category, location, position type, salary, and experience level you are looking for.